grip-on-software/data-gathering/README.md

   the public key to, assuming they are GitLab hosts, when the sources have not been located yet.

+In addition, the following environment variables change the configuration of all the modes in which the data gathering modules are used:

+- `$GATHERER_SETTINGS_FILE`: The path to the `settings.cfg` file.
+- `$GATHERER_CREDENTIALS_FILE`: The path to the `credentials.cfg` file.
+- `$GATHERER_URL_BLACKLIST`: A comma-separated deny list of URL patterns that should not be attempted to connect with.
+The URL patterns may contain asterisks (`*`) to match any number of characters in that component of the URL (scheme, host or path), other types of patterns are not supported.
+  Sources that are located at matched URLs are not connected by modules, to avoid long timeouts or firewalls.

 ### Issue trackers (Jira and Azure DevOps)

 In order to properly convert fields from different issue trackers, projects